maorgershman/meapi/docs/source/setup.rst

 ^^^^^^^^^^^^^^^^^
 **important notes:**

-    - **This method is for educational purposes only and its use is at your own risk.** See `disclaimer <https://meapi.readthedocs.io/en/latest/index.html#disclaimer>`_
+    - **This method is for educational purposes only and its use is at your own risk.** See `disclaimer <https://meapi.readthedocs.io/en/latest/index.html#disclaimer>`_.
     - In this method you are going to verify as a user of the app and get a token with access to all the actions that the app provides.
-    - After verification, if you are connected to another device, you will be disconnected automatically.
+    - After verification, if you are connected to another device, Chances are you will be disconnected.
     - For app users there is an Rate-limit of about ``350`` searches per day.

 **Verification:**